FAQs & Testimonies

 1. Is STEP a girl’s ALERT program?

-By design, the STEP Program is a challenging, learning experience at all levels; spiritually, physically, and emotionally, but it is very different from ALERT.
+The STEP Program is a challenging learning experience on all levels – spiritually, physically, and emotionally – but it is very different from ALERT.
 It does have a disciplined and structured emphasis on being a Godly woman.